benbalter/benbalter.github.com/_posts/2022-07-20-manage-like-an-engineer.md

 description: If issues, pull requests, and project boards are the best way to develop software, should it not also be the best way to manage software development?
 ---

 Many engineering and product leaders begin their career as engineers.
 On a typical engineering team, work is captured in issues, organized in project backlogs, and reviewed in pull requests.
-But as engineers advance in their career and begin down the management path, they too often adopt an entirely different set of tools, workflows, and philosophies for managing their own work.
-Such management issues are more cumbersome, more time consuming, and more opaque.
+For most teams, this is the best way to plan and track software development work.[^7] But as engineers advance in their career and begin down the management path, they too often adopt an entirely different set of tools, workflows, and philosophies for managing their own work.
+Such management workflows are more cumbersome, more time consuming, and more opaque than their engineering counterparts.
 If we believe issues, pull requests, and project boards are the best way to develop software, should it not also be the best way to manage software development?[^3]

 Rather than tracking bugs or feature requests, in my day-to-day as a Chief of Staff, I use GitHub to track all the "meta work" that supports software development and software development teams.
 Need to prepare a deck for a business review?
 Open an issue.
 Want to refresh our career ladders?
 Open an issue.
 Planning an offsite?
 You guessed it, open an issue.